- The Source Code Manager

 - the name and password of an HFSQL database administrator.

-The SCM repository must be created once only
+The repository must be created only once

 WEBDEV allows you to create this repository at different times: